13 Normal Digestion

 Oral cavity

 Chewing and the production of saliva both help with digestion.
-Chewing breaks down food into smaller components and increases the surface area for digestive enzymes.
-Saliva in some species contains salivary amylase which start the process of carbohydrate digestion.
+Chewing breaks down food into smaller components and increases the surface area available for enzymatic digestion.
+In some species, saliva contains salivary amylase.
+This compound can start the process of carbohydrate digestion.
 Dogs, cats, sheep and goats do not have salivary amylase.

 Stomach